 Rakks and BKSK collaborated to create display units for the lobby with the CFNY groupâ€™s carefully considered design program in mind.
-Taking its inspiration from Parisâ€™s Maison de Verre by Pierre Chareau, the interior features warm wood cabinetry paired with black metal and glass, and calm, neutral colors.
+Taking its inspiration from Parisâ€™s Maison de Verre by Pierre Chareau, the interior features done by an architect near me consist of warm wood cabinetry paired with black metal and glass, and calm, neutral colors.

 The lobby welcomes fiction-lovers with a sea of books from floor to ceiling.
 The black finish on the Rakks BL Pole system creates a backdrop for the custom wooden cabinets that appear to float and frame the curios within (dubbed the â€śCabinet of Curiositiesâ€ť).

 Just to the right of the Cabinet of Curiosities, stands a massive wall of bookshelves.
 Rakks wall standards were recessed into the drywall to create this floating display, 30 feet wide and 15 feet high.